nandchandravadia/SurfaceCurvature/README.md

-# SurfaceCurvature
-Computation of Surface Curvature from Range Images Using Geometrically Intrinsic Weights
+# Computation of Surface Curvature from Range Images Using Geometrically Intrinsic Weights